ZoltanHJetsmen/Neural-Networks/README.md

 # Neural Networks

-This repo has some projects that I made in the class of Neural Networks
+This repo has some projects that I made in the Neural Networks class.